ihbrune/Anti-DoS-Valve/README.md

 # Experiences so far

-In its first version the valve was developed for the protection of a Tomcat server farm, which processes more than 1,000,000 requests per day.
+In its first version (2016) the valve was developed for the protection of a Tomcat server farm, which processes more than 1,000,000 requests per day.
 Here the valve had been in use for several months before the code was published on Github.
-During this time, it has demonstrated its stability, and has successfully limited the impact of DoS attacks by single or small groups of attacking computers.
+During this time, it has demonstrated its stability, and has successfully limited the impact of DoS attacks by single or small groups of attacking servers.

+In the following years the valve helped to protect the same servers in situations with more then 50% of all requests had to be blocked and malicious peak loads of thousands of requests per second had to be dealt with.
+The valves implementation proved to be lightweight and fast enough to keep the servers floating and serving normal requests without interruption.

 # Commissioning